How To Use Proxy for TikTok: Setup & Usage Tips

 Slow Loading or Captchas

 Frequent captchas usually indicate that you are using low-quality Datacenter IPs.
 Such network addresses are not trusted, so TikTok may trigger constant verification to confirm that you’re indeed a human.
-If you’re experiencing performance bottlenecks and captchas, switching to a dedicated ISP/Static Residential proxy typically resolves them.
+If you’re experiencing performance bottlenecks and captchas, switching to Static Residential proxy typically resolves them.

 When TikTok Proxies Are (and Aren’t) Appropriate